PGDip - Design as a subject

 |*Tuition fees shown are indicative only and may change.
 There are additional fees and charges related to enrolment please see the Table of Fees and Charges for more information.
 You will be sent an enrolment agreement which will confirm your fees.|

 - Computer Games Designer

 - Motion Graphics Designer

 Prescriptions for the Postgraduate Diploma in Design (PGDipDes) and Master of Design (MDes)

 To complete a PGDipDes, students must complete 120 points at 500 level.
 Typically, the programme corresponds to 120 points of taught papers as would be taken by MDes students.

 To complete a MDes, students must complete 180 points at 500 level, including DSIGN581 (30 points).
 Students not wishing to complete a research-led MDes degree could take DSIGN591 (30 points) if DSIGN581 is in their programme of study, or could take DSIGN592 (60 points).
 The remaining papers should be chosen from appropriate 500 level taught papers.
-A research-led MDes degree would include either a 90 point or 120 point Design Thesis and Realisation.
+A research-led MDes degree would include either a 90 point or 120 point Design Thesis.